uberdragon/owl20/README.md

 ### Production Installation

+**Coming soon!** The extension has been submitted to:
-*Coming soon - will be available on the Chrome Web Store - Submission Process Started.*
+- Chrome Web Store
+- Microsoft Edge Add-ons
+- Firefox Add-ons (AMO)

+Once approved, it will be available for installation directly from your browser's extension store.

 ## Setup Instructions